BrianLusina/Wiki-Page/README.md

 There are two versions for the app 1 made in ReactJS and another in plain jQuery:

-Apps can be found here
+Apps can be found here:

 1. [jQuery version](http://mini-wiki.bitballoon.com/)
 2. [ReactJS version](https://miniwikiview.herokuapp.com/)